 Genetic Factors Linked to MS

-HLA-DRB1 (official symbol) is part of a group of genes called the Human Leukocyte Antigen (HLA) complex.
+HLA-DRB1 (official symbol) is part of a group of genes called the human leukocyte antigen (HLA) complex.
 The HLA complex helps our immune system distinguish the body’s proteins from those made by foreign invaders (such as microbes).
-Because of the critical role these genes play in the immune system, changes in them might be linked to damage of the myelin sheath and nerve cells as a result of an autoimmune response.
+Because of the critical role these genes play in the immune system, changes in them might be linked to damage to the myelin sheath and nerve cells as a result of an autoimmune response.

 HLA-DRB1 changes have been reported as one of the strongest genetic risk factors for developing MS. Many other gene variants that are implicated in the risk for MS have been spotted.
 These include CYP27B1, HLA-DRB1, IL2RA, IL7R, and TNFRSF1A.